agucova/kbdlight/README.md

  ```

 ## Notes
-I wrote this program because I don't wanna use a program with a lot of dependencies to do a simple task like control the brightness.
+I wrote this because I don't wanna use a program with a lot of dependencies to do a simple task like control the brightness.
 This idea started finding minimal programs for my workstation at home.
 In this research I found [light](https://github.com/haikarainen/light)
 a simple program that allows you to control the display brightness without extra libraries that you will never use.
 With this I tried to find
 something similar for the keyboard without success.
 So I started to learn C I write my own program for this task.